5amCurfew/xtkt/README.md

 `xtkt` can also listen for incoming messages (designed for webhooks) and continuously pipe them to your target.

+Fields can be dropped from records prior to being sent to your target using the `records.drop_field_paths` field in your JSON configuration file (see examples below).

-Sensitive data fields can be hashed prior to being sent to your target using the `records.sensitive_fields` field in your JSON configuration file (see examples below).
+Sensitive data fields can be hashed within records prior to being sent to your target using the `records.sensitive_field_paths` field in your JSON configuration file (see examples below).

 Intelligent data fields (REMOVED FOR NOW) can be added to your records using OpenAI LLM models using the `records.intelligent_fields` field in your JSON configuration file (see examples below, requires environment variable `OPENAI_API_KEY`).